bakpawel103/Orizon_Group/README.md

 ![image desc](./images/Game%201.png)

-Player is using mouse to move a spaceship.
-Opponents will push from above and you have two options: run or fight.
+The player uses the mouse to move a spaceship.
+Opponents will push from above, and you have two options: run or fight.

 ---